-What I’ve learned?
-There is major work to be done in health policies, programs and campaigns that address social determinants of health, health disparities, risk factors, and to build health services for the Hispanic/ Latinx population alongside other ethnicities and races.
+What have I learned?
+There is major work to be done in health policies, programs and campaigns that address social determinants of health, health disparities, risk factors and to build health services for the Hispanic/ Latinx population alongside other ethnicities and races.

 Because of a lack of easily accessible or fair health services, the Hispanic and Latinx population in the US will pay a high mental health and emotional well-being price during the COVID-19 pandemic.
 According to Minority Health, poverty levels among these groups will also have an important impact on emotional health.

 “Poor access to care due to low rates of insurance, immigration status, language and cultural barriers in healthcare which can include differences between provider-patient in explanatory models of illness and families as the gatekeepers can limit entry into treatment.”
 (Cortes et al, 2008) as read in the Handbook of Multicultural Mental Health Assessment and Treatment of Diverse Populations.

 Talking about Latinx population includes different sub-groups.
 U.S. Latinx are a diverse community.
 Most of us come from different countries and speak different languages.
 Yes, Spanish is the official language but some will speak native tongues as well.

 I am a Mexican diabetes educator who believes that talking about Latinx culture in the diabetes space requires us to work on more topics besides food and language barriers in our practice.
 Diabetes education must include programs that recognize our many cultural differences as well.